-Poets selected for the feature to date are Alwyn Marriage, Aneesha Shewani, Brenda Read-Brown, Christine Griffin, Christopher Cuninghame, Jeff Parent, Julie Wiltshire, Margaret Kiernan, Nigel Hastilow, Peter Welby, Ruth Aylett, Sandra Howell, Tessa Gordziejko, William Wood
+Poets selected for the feature to date are Alwyn Marriage, Aneesha Shewani, Brenda Read-Brown, Christine Griffin, Christopher Cuninghame, Iris Anne Lewis, Jane Spray, Jeff Parent, Julie Wiltshire, Kate Copeland, Laura Theis, Maggie Mackay, Mandy Macdonald, Margaret Kiernan, Matt Thomas, Michael Harbour, Nigel Hastilow, Nina Lewis, Peter Wellby, Robbie Martzen, Ruth Aylett, Sandra Howell, Sue Finch, Tessa Gordziejko, William Wood, Vicky Hampton, Zara Tagnac

 Our prompt for the month of January relates to Janus the Roman god of beginnings, transitions, time, duality, gateways, and endings.
 It encourages poets to explore the duality of time past and time forward from now.

 Janus is the inspiration for New Year by Imogen Osborne, winner of our New Voices First Pamphlet Award 2021.
 In her introduction to the book, Imogen writes:

 “Marking the New Year in some form is possibly the most universally acknowledged ritual on the planet. . .
 I believe that New Year is renewing all the time, and is a place we can always return to, should we so wish.

 The title poem — New Year — starts:

 becoming heavier as light drops from its centre

 higher than the lines that marked the ancient floods